-Since this was one of the first recipes I ever attempted on my own as a young cook in my own kitchen, I have had many years of perfecting this recipe for my tastes.
+Since this was one of the first recipes I ever attempted on my own as a young cook in my own kitchen, I have had many years of perfecting this recipe.

-Mushrooms and onions have joined the party over the years, and green peppers made an appearance for some years.
-If you like green peppers, feel free to add some during the last few minutes of cooking.
+Mushrooms and onions have joined the party over the years, and green peppers made an appearance occasionally.

 When you read through the recipe you will notice I have the onions listed twice, with different cuts.